Jane Kleeb

-Jane Fleming Kleeb (/klɛb/ KLEB) is an American political executive and activist.
+Jane Fleming Kleeb (/klɛb/ KLEB; born 1973/1974) is an American political executive and activist.
 She is the founder and president of Bold Alliance, Chair of the Nebraska Democratic Party and a board member of Our Revolution and Matriarch PAC.

 Early life and education

 Kleeb was born and raised in South Florida, where her mother was head of Broward County Right to Life.
 Kleeb earned a Bachelor of Arts degree from Stetson University in 1995, majoring in religious studies with minors in leadership and in women & gender studies.
-In 2001, she earned a Master of Arts in International Training and Education from American University.
+In 2001, she earned a Master of Arts in international training and education from American University.

 Career

-Kleeb began her career as Executive Director of AmeriCorps Tallahassee in 1996.
-She was Executive Director of Renfrew Center Foundation for Eating Disorders where she helped to develop a program that stresses activism as a tool for recovery, later she became the lead consultant on the 2006 documentary film Thin.
+Kleeb began her career as executive director of AmeriCorps Tallahassee in 1996.
+She was executive director of Renfrew Center Foundation for Eating Disorders where she helped to develop a program that stresses activism as a tool for recovery, later she became the lead consultant on the 2006 documentary film Thin.
 Afterward she became the executive director of Young Democrats of America where she met her husband Scott Kleeb while he was campaigning for a congressional seat.
 She then worked as an MTV Street Teamer during her husband's 2008 campaign for U.S. Senate.
 In 2008, she worked as the Nebraska State Director for Change That Works, an effort to influence Senator Ben Nelson's vote on healthcare reform.
 In 2010, she was elected to the Hastings School Board.